top of page

 Want to learn how you can make a difference?
 Contact us today by email by clicking on the button below

-Peter White and Pete Nicol are slowly getting around all the local clubs hoping to raise support for Make Me Mobile.
-If your organisation would like Peter White to do a presentation about Make Me Mobile, please contact Desiree on Desiree.Colombo@rsm.com.au to arrange a time and date!
+Peter White is slowly getting around all the local clubs to raise awareness about our cause and support for Make Me Mobile.
+If your organisation, business or foundation would like Peter White to do a presentation about Make Me Mobile, please contact Peter on email, makememobilecharity@gmail.com to arrange a booking!

 Q&A Seminar